diarmidmackenzie/instanced-mesh/README.md

 The following are known limitations.
 Some of these are easy to lift.
 Others less so...

-- Testing of "world" positioning mode.
-I haven't done yet any testing of this except with static objects.
-Expected behaviour is described in "notes on positioning" section above.
-But I haven't tested this yet, so actual behaviour may be different, or worse (it might even just crash!).
-- Animation.
-The A-Frame Animation component does not generate the "object3DUpdated" event, so can only be used for Instanced Meshes that use "auto" update mode.
 - Changing the mesh that an entity belongs to without re-creating the entity -- This is not yet implemented - but not too complex.
 Just requires instanced-member-mesh to remove the member from one mesh and add it to the other.
 - Frustrum Culling is supported, but there are no automatic calculations.
 To use frustrum culling, the user of this component must explicitly specify the center and radius for a bounding sphere that contains all members of the Instanced Mesh.
 - Update processing to change the properties of the instanced mesh basically works, but I am concerned we may have a small leak when we increase capacity, as I've not been able to cleanly dispose of the old Instances Meshes.
 - Others...?
 There's bound to be a bunch of relevant stuff that I don't know about.
 If it's not been explicitly mentioned as supported / tested, then it probably doesn't work!
 Feel free to try things out.
 If things work, please add tests to /tests/ and notes to this README!

-## Examples

-For now, see the various cases covered in /tests/ for examples of usage.